architkannan/atliq-hotels-python-eda/README.md

 This project performs a structured exploratory analysis to:
 - Validate raw booking, revenue, and occupancy data
-- Detect and correct data quality issues
-- Analyze occupancy and revenue behavior by room category and city
-- Integrate updated data to test the scalability of the analysis
+- Identify structural patterns in demand and utilization
+- Compare occupancy, revenue, and ratings across cities
+- Understand the role of booking platforms in volume and revenue
+- Check whether insights hold consistently across months

 **Goal:**
-Establish a clean and trustworthy analytical foundation to extract first-order business insights.
+Establish a clean, trustworthy analytical foundation and extract first-order business insights grounded in real operating data.

 ---